If you overlook the many natural disasters, Hawaii is considered a paradise where you can live off the land year-round.

 Primitive Living in Hawaii

 Living a primitive lifestyle without electricity, running water, or certain amenities is mostly legal in Hawaii.
-There are parts of the plumbing code that require homes to have a toilet, kitchen sink, and automatic clothes washer connection in dwellings.
+Some parts of the plumbing code require homes to have a toilet, kitchen sink, and automatic clotheswasher connection.
 These requirements could be met with off-grid systems, though.

-If you don’t want to have electricity or running water in your home, you might have trouble getting a Certificate of Occupancy for a new home in some areas.
-Basically, the inspector will deem your home uninhabitable without these amenities.
+If you don’t want electricity or running water, you might have trouble getting a Certificate of Occupancy for a new home in some areas.
+The inspector will deem your home uninhabitable without these amenities.

 The fire code also allows officials to prohibit candles and open flames.
 So, an inspector might have issues with you using candles as a lighting source.